Hawzen

-Hawzen (Tigrinya: ሓውዜን) is a town in northern Ethiopia.
+Hawzen (Tigrinya: ሓውዜን, also transcribed as Hawzien or Hauzien) is a town in northern Ethiopia.
 Located in the Misraqawi (Eastern) Zone of the Tigray Region (or kilil), this town has a latitude and longitude of 13°58′N 39°26′E with an elevation of 2105 meters above sea level.
 Its market day is Wednesday.
 It is the largest settlement in Hawzen woreda.

 History

 Origins

 Tradition states that Hawzen was founded by the Sadqan, a group of Christian missionaries who traveled to the Aksumite Kingdom during the reign of Kaleb of Aksum.
 Four ancient stelae, similar to the Gudit Stelae outside Axum, can be found in the marketplace.
 The Church of Hawzen Tekle Haymanot, although a modern structure, encloses "a small rock-hewn church thought to be one of the oldest in Tigray based on the finely carved capital and column".